Dependable-Call-Exchange/skypeparser/README.md

 - Helper functions for creating test files, JSON files, and TAR files
 - Utilities for mocking system functions like `sys.exit`

+For more details on the test infrastructure improvements, see [Test Infrastructure Documentation](docs/test_infrastructure.md).

 ### Test Fixes and Best Practices

 The test suite has been updated to handle path validation requirements and to match the actual implementation of the modules.
 See `docs/test_fixes.md` for details on the changes made and best practices for writing tests.